-Children grow and develop rapidly, so it's important they get enough sleep to give them the energy they need for active play and good health.
-Having good sleep habits, such as routine sleep times, and ensuring a relaxed, safe sleep environment can help your child get the sleep they need.
+Children grow and develop rapidly, so it's important they get enough sleep.
+Good sleep habits help them get the energy they need for active play and good health.

 What is a good sleep habit?

-A good sleep habit means behaviour and habits that can lead to a good night's sleep.
-It is often referred to as good sleep hygiene.
+Actions that help lead to a good night's sleep are called good sleep habits.
+This is often referred to as good sleep hygiene.
+It might involve having:

 How much sleep does a child need?

 Babies' sleep varies a lot.
 Most babies sleep for up to 18 hours over both day and night.
 As your baby grows, they will sleep more at night and less during the day.
 Babies often wake at night.